AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 On top of nationwide car insurance increases due to inflation and higher claim rates, car insurance is becoming more expensive in Washington, D.C., due to unprecedented auto theft surges.
-Between 2022 and 2023, motor vehicle theft grew by 84 percent in the nation’s capital, increasing from 3,684 to 6,770.1 Higher theft rates are linked to an increase in the number of claims insurers have to fulfill, turning fairly popular vehicles — like Honda Civics, Kias, and Hyundais — into high-risk vehicles.2
+Between 2022 and 2024, motor vehicle theft grew by 39 percent in the nation’s capital, increasing from 3,684 to 5,139.1 Higher theft rates are linked to an increase in the number of claims insurers have to fulfill, turning fairly popular vehicles — like Honda Civics, Kias, and Hyundais — into high-risk vehicles.2 And if you live in a zip code with high theft rates, your car insurance rates will be higher.

 Average Annual Premium in Washington, D.C.

-Auto Insurance in the capital city is $2,145 annually on average.
-That’s slightly higher than the national average ($2,071), and you can expect that number to steadily increase into 2024, as it will for the rest of the country.3
+Auto Insurance in the capital city is $2,456 annually on average.
+That’s nearly the same as the national average ($2,399), and you can expect that number to steadily increase in 2025, as it will for the rest of the country.3

 Average Rate in D.C.
 Compared to Surrounding Cities